 Parameter Description Port(s) Synopsis: Any combination of numbers valid for this parameter The port number as seen on the front plate silkscreen of the switch (or a list of ports, if aggregated in a port trunk).
 Status Synopsis: { Disabled, Listening, Learning, Forwarding, Blocking, Link Down, Discarding } Status of this port in Spanning Tree.
-This may be one of the following: • Disabled - STP is disabled on this port. • Link Down - STP is enabled on this port but the link is down. • Discarding - The link is not used in the STP topology but is standing by. • Learning - The port is learning MAC addresses in order to prevent flooding when it begins forwarding traffic.
+This may be one of the following: Disabled - STP is disabled on this port.
+Listening - This state is not used by RUGGEDCOM ROS.

+Parameter Description Learning - The port is learning MAC addresses to prevent flooding when it begins forwarding traffic.
 Forwarding - The port is forwarding traffic.
+Blocking - The port is blocking traffic. • Link Down - STP is enabled on this port but the link is down. • Discarding - The link is not used in the STP topology but is standing by.
 Role Synopsis: { , Root, Designated, Alternate, Backup, Master } Role of this port in Spanning Tree.
-This may be one of the following: • Designated - The port is designated for (i.e. carries traffic towards the root for) the LAN it is connected to. • Root - The single port on the bridge, which provides connectivity towards the root bridge.
-Backup - The port is attached to a LAN that is serviced by another port on the bridge.
-It is not used but is standing by.
-Alternate - The port is attached to a bridge that provides connectivity to the root bridge.
-It is not used but is standing by.
-Master - Only exists in MSTP.
+This may be one of the following: • Designated - The port is designated for (i.e. carries traffic towards the root for) the LAN it is connected to. • Root - The single port on the bridge, which provides connectivity towards the root bridge. • Backup - The port is attached to a LAN that is serviced by another port on the bridge.
+It is not used but is standing by. • Alternate - The port is attached to a bridge that provides connectivity to the root bridge.
+It is not used but is standing by. • Master - Only exists in MSTP.
 The port is an MST region boundary port and the single port on the bridge, which provides connectivity for the Multiple Spanning Tree Instance towards the Common Spanning Tree root bridge (i.e. this port is the root port for the Common Spanning Tree Instance).
 Cost Synopsis: 0 to 4294967295 Cost offered by this port.
 If the Bridge RSTP Parameters Cost Style is set to STP, 1Gbps ports will contribute 4, 100 Mbps ports will contribute 19 and 10 Mbps ports contribute a cost of 100.
-If the Cos Style is set to RSTP, 1Gbps will contribute 20,000, 100 Mbps ports will contribute a cost of 200,000 and 10 Mbps ports contribute a cost of 2,000,000.
+If the Cost Style is set to RSTP, 1Gbps will contribute 20,000, 100 Mbps ports will contribute a cost of 200,000 and 10 Mbps ports contribute a cost of 2,000,000.
 Note that even if the Cost style is set to RSTP, a port that migrates to STP will have its cost limited to a maximum of 65535.
 RX RSTs Synopsis: 0 to 4294967295 The count of RSTP configuration messages received on this port.
 TX RSTs Synopsis: 0 to 4294967295 The count of RSTP configuration messages transmitted on this port.
-RX Configs Synopsis: 0 to 4294967295 The count of STP configuration messages received on this port.
+RX Configs Synopsis: 0 to 4294967295 IX conings The count of STP configuration messages received on this port.
 TX Configs Synopsis: 0 to 4294967295 The count of STP configuration messages transmitted on this port.
-RX Tcns Synopsis: 0 to 4294967295

-Parameter Description The count of STP topology change notification messages received on this port.
+RX Tcns Synopsis: 0 to 4294967295 The count of STP topology change notification messages received on this port.
 Excessively high or rapidly increasing counts signal network problems.
 TX Tcns Synopsis: 0 to 4294967295 The count of STP topology change notification messages transmitted on this port.
-Desig Bridge ID Synopsis: \$\$ / ##-##-##-##-## where \$\$ is 0 to 65535, ## is 0 to FF Provided on the root ports of designated bridges, the Bridge Identifier of the bridge this port is connected to. operEdge Synopsis: True or False The port is operating as an edge port or not.
+Dasia Bridga ID Desig Bridge ID Synopsis: \$\$ / ##-##-##-##-## where \$\$ is 0 to 65535, ## is 0 to FF Provided on the root ports of designated bridges, the Bridge Identifier of the bridge this port is connected to. operEdge Synopsis: True or False